-The recruit training developed and delivered in partnership with the Justice Institute of British Columbia (JIBC) is dynamic and informative, providing new officers with the skills they need to manage offenders in correctional centres.
-The training takes place at the centre where you are hired.
+The recruit training developed and delivered in partnership with the Justice Institute of British Columbia (JIBC) is dynamic and informative, providing new officers with the skills they need to manage offenders in Correctional Centres.
+The training takes place at the centre where you're hired.